Organ pipe mud dauber: Behaviour

-Mud daubers are unique, compared to many other wasps, in that males stay at the mouth of the nest to protect the offspring.
+Mud daubers of this species are unique, compared to many other wasps, in that males stay at the mouth of the nest to protect the offspring.
 The male guards the young from intruders, parasites, and other males.
-This energy investment, to increase the likelihood in the survivability of their offspring, is known as parental care, and is common among many other hymenopteran, such as bees and ants.
+This energy investment, to increase the likelihood in the survivability of their offspring, is known as parental care.
 The male may also help the female in nest construction.
 Like other wasps, T. politum is haplodiploid.
 The unfertilized eggs generate males and fertilized eggs become females.
 Adult mothers feed the fertilized (female) eggs more than the unfertilized eggs.
 Because of this additional food allotment, females tend to be the larger of the two sexes.
 This uneven division of resources is called sex allocation.
-Females showed a positive correlation between body size and increased fecundity, which offers an explanation as to why there is a bias for increased female food provision and body size.
+Females showed a positive correlation between body size and increased fecundity, which offers an explanation as to why the bias for increased female food provision and body size exists.

+Mud duabers feed mainly on three genera of spider: Neoscona, Araneus, and Eustala.